lisitsyn/tapkee/README.md

 - To enable precomputation of kernel/distance matrices which can speed-up algorithms (but requires much more memory) add `-DPRECOMPUTED=1` to `[definitions]` when building.

-- To build application without parts licensed by GPLv3 and LGPLv3 use `-DGPL_FREE=1` definition.
+- To build application without parts licensed by LGPLv3 use `-DGPL_FREE=1` definition.

-The compilation requires Eigen3 to be available in your path.
-The ARPACK library is also highly recommended.
-On Ubuntu Linux these packages can be installed with
+The library requires Eigen3 to be available in your path.
+The ARPACK library is also highly recommended to achieve best performance.
+On Debian/Ubuntu these packages can be installed with

 `sudo apt-get install libeigen3-dev libarpack2-dev`